 Bench is the proud foster parent of a female elephant called Kamok who was rescued when she was only a day old by the David Sheldrick Wildlife Trust.
 This new addition is the third to be "adopted" by Bench and follows the long time fostering of Naipoki, a young female rescued from a well and flown to the Nairobi Nursery where she was successfully hand-raised and recently relocated to the Voi Rehabilitation Centre in Tsavo East National Park.
 Here her eventual release into the wild will take place by mixing with older orphans and their wild counterparts.

 Bench is a proud supporter of Rhino Ark in Kenya, a project which involves the construction of a fence to surround the whole of the Aberdare Mountain Range to preserve the wildlife and forest, and protect the surrounding farms from elephant raids and destruction of crops.
 The 400-kilometre long fence is the longest conservation fence in the world and is a major deterrent to poachers and loggers.
 Rhino Ark is also fencing Eburru Hills which contain the endangered Bongo antelope.
 More information at www.rhinoark.org.

 New Hope Children’s Home, Kenya

 Bench is proud to support the New Hope Children’s Home in Mombasa, which is currently home to 47 children aged between three and 16 years.
 Many of them are from homeless single parent families, whilst other children’s parents have died either from HIV or other diseases.
-Bench International, together with its parent company, Southern Cross Safaris, feeds all the children with three healthy meals a day.
+Bench Africa, together with its parent company, Southern Cross Safaris, feeds all the children with three healthy meals a day.
 They will now have the chance to grow up healthy, educated and with Christian ethics that will help them integrate into society when they are old enough.
 More information at www.newhopechildren.org.

 Satao Elerai Nursery School , Kenya